 - Master bedroom includes ensuite, walk-in robe and private garden

 - Air-conditioning and louvres allow tailored temperature control

 Our Tax team calculated a total of up to $14,200 in depreciation deductions during the first full year, based on the building allowance and structural improvements to the property claimable under Division 43.
-Over the next 40 years, our clients or future investors would be able to claim a possible $384,000 in depreciation allowances.
+Over the next 40 years, our clients could be able to claim a possible $384,000 in depreciation allowances.

 As this property is considered second hand (existing) at the time of Purchase, the depreciation on Plant & Equipment items, Division 40, is only applicable to new furniture, and white goods.